 Cayuga man sentenced to 200 years in prison for sexual misconduct

 Aug.
-15—A Cayuga man on Monday was sentenced to a total of 200 years in prison on child molestation and incest charges.
+16—VERMILLION COUNTY, Ind. — A Cayuga man on Monday was sentenced to a total of 200 years in prison on child molestation and incest charges.

 Jeremy Lock, 38, was charged with child molestation (five counts), incest, obstruction of justice and possession of child pornography.
 Prosecutor Bruce Aukerman filed the charges in May.